GabePoel/Symbolia/README.md

 ## Installation

 If you _just_ want to use Symbolia icons, you can run the `scripts/basic-install` and `scripts/basic-uninstall` scripts to install and uninstall respectively.
+Or just copy/paste the following line into your terminal.

 ```
-cd ~/Downloads && git clone https://github.com/GabePoel/Symbolia.git && cd Symbolia/scripts && sh ./install
+cd ~/Downloads && git clone https://github.com/GabePoel/Symbolia.git && cd Symbolia/scripts && sh ./basic-install
 ```

 Then just delete the Symbolia folder.